SDarkMagic/cursed-titanfall-docs/docs/index.md

 	[02:29:14] [SCRIPT SV] [info] ai/_ai_emp_titans.gnut line[25]
 ## Todo
 - [ ] Boost to summon a reaper.
 Reaper kills count for player.
+- [ ] Having enhanced payload kit on northstar causes flightcore to shoot cluster missiles
+- [ ] Trace Rifle L-Star
+- [ ] Fix issue where player spawned prowlers are damageable by the owner
+- [ ] Add gacha pull animation to the p2016 on hit
+- [ ] EnableDoomed on enemies if titan when triggering team wipe.
+Also use Die instead of TakeDamage to circumvent damage scaling by mode
 - [ ] Vortex shield at close range absorbs enemy titan shields
 - [ ] Re-implement devotion overheat mechanic
 - [ ] Add effects and sound for ronin parry activation and duration of parry window